Michigan Department of Insurance and Financial Services Offers Tips to Michigan Residents; Know Your Rights When Working with Insurance Companies

 - Start making a list of all personal property destroyed or damaged.
 Note the approximate date, price, and place of purchase and attach any sales receipts you have.
 The adjuster will request this information.
 In addition, the insurance company may want to inspect the damaged items, so do not throw anything away.

 - Check your policy for debris removal.
+Many policies do include the removal of storm-related debris, like brush, limbs and logs.

 Anyone with questions or concerns about their insurance coverage is asked to call the DIFS toll-free hotline at 877-999-6442.